augusdin/MuseGPT-Page/README.md

 * Ability to set domain-specific Prompts
 * Editing of generated page summaries
 * Material UI
+* The summary panel can be dragged anywhere on the page
+* Supports configuring the summary panel to automatically pop up on Youtube and Bilibili video pages
 * Supports light and dark themes
 * Multilingual support